 As a slow grower, do not over feed.
 At high light levels fertilizing once per month at 1/2 strength with a liquid food or apply a balanced slow-release fertilizer in the spring before growth begins.

 Under low light conditions, liquid feed every 3 to 4 months.

 Stop feeding during the cold winter months.

-Propagate by root division.
+Propagate a new plant by root division.
 When dividing, cut each division into two to three leaves.
-Plant multiple divisions together to make a large potted plant.
+Make new plants by planting multiple divisions together in a large growing pot.